 There is a complex legal framework that governs Canada’s anti-spam rules, which involves the Telecommunications Act and Canada’s Anti-Spam Legislation (“CASL”).
 Anti-spam laws are subject to oversight by the Canadian Radio-television and Telecommunications Commission (CRTC).
 The Telecommunications Act largely regulates phone calls while CASL mainly governs other forms of electronic communication.

 The Telecommunications Act establishes a national do not call list that helps Canadians avoid unsolicited phone calls.
-Political entities are exempt from the do not call list and can make unsolicited phone calls provided they follow the other rules from the Act.
-The Act divides phone calls into live calls and robocalls (calls made with devices like ADADs).
-According to Parts III and IV of the Canadian Radio-television and Telecommunications Commission Unsolicited Telecommunications Rules, these are the telemarketing rules that apply to political entities (source):
+Political entities are exempt from the do not call list and can make unsolicited phone calls provided they follow the other rules from the Act [s.
+41.7(c)].
+Section 384.01 of the Canada Elections Actdivides phone calls into live calls and robocalls (calls made with Automatic Dialing-Announcing Devices (ADADs)).
+According to Parts III and IV of the Canadian Radio-television and Telecommunications Commission Unsolicited Telecommunications Rules, these are the telemarketing rules that apply to political entities (Unsolicited Telecommunications Rules):

-How the rules apply to political entities (source):
+How the rules apply to political entities (Rules for Unsolicited Telecommunications Made on Behalf of Political Entities):

-On the other hand, CASL does not apply to political entities, as its focus is on limiting unsolicited electronic messages that are commercial in nature.
+On the other hand, CASL does not apply to political entities, as its focus is on limiting unsolicited electronic messages for commercial purposes.
 CASL does not apply to political entities soliciting donations or campaign contributions.
 However, if a political entity sends you a commercial electronic message for a purpose other than soliciting a donation or campaign contribution, it must follow the rules of CASL by:

 Violations of anti-spam rules can lead to an investigation by the CRTC.
 To report a spam phone call, click here.
 To report a spam electronic message, click here.